copych/ESP32_SF2_Sampler_Synthesizer/README.md

 ## Usage

-1. Connect your ESP32-S3 board with PSRAM and external DAC according to the pinout above.
+1. Connect your MCU board with PSRAM and external DAC according to the pinout above.
 2. Load your preferred SF2 SoundFont files onto the device (refer to project documentation for details on loading SF2 files).
-3. Connect the ESP32-S3 via USB to your computer or MIDI host.
+3. Connect the ESP32 via USB to your computer or MIDI host.
 4. The device will enumerate as a USB MIDI device, allowing you to play samples via MIDI input.

 ---

 ## Notes

-- This project is **only compatible with the ESP32-S3** due to memory and PSRAM requirements.
+- This project is **only compatible with the ESP32-S3 / ESP32-P4** due to memory and PSRAM requirements.
 - Using a core debug level above **Info** may interfere with USB MIDI functionality.
 - Ensure your external DAC is properly powered and connected for optimal audio quality.